 It is possible to reduce the DPM exposure levels of workers by isolating workers from the source of the diesel emissions.
-This can be done as follows.

-- Limiting size of crews working downstream or inbye of diesel equipment operations. - Job rotation of miners employed on known heavy and intensive diesel use activities and the - Use of Diesel Tag Boards that limit the number of diesel machines in use relative to air quantities available in the ventilation split.
+This can be done by limiting size of crews working downstream or inbye of diesel equipment operations; through job rotation of miners employed on known heavy and intensive diesel use activities and the use of a diesel tag boards system that limits the number of diesel machines in use relative to air quantities available in each ventilation split.